Aspects of Spatially-Correlated Random Fields: Extreme-Value Statistics and Clustering Properties

 Of course, for our studies with non-zero spectral index, the random variables are not truly independent, hence violating assumptions of the Fisher--Tippett theorem.
 However, as we will see below, the tails of the resulting block-maxima distributions will nevertheless follow a Gumbel distribution.

 {\it Correlation Length\,---}\vp\;When measuring the block maxima of spatially-correlated random fields, the characteristic length scale of spatial correlation $l_{0}$ is necessary for selecting an appropriate box size.
-In this context, we refer $l_{0}$ as the \textit{correlation length} and define as (cf.~Ref.~\cite{Naselsky:1998by, Kasak:2020vtd})
+In this context, we refer to $l_{0}$ as the \textit{correlation length}, being defined as (cf.~Ref.~\cite{Naselsky:1998by, Kasak:2020vtd})